dankerrigan/riak-data-migrator/README.md

 	at most 2 queues for Load/Dump operations.

 Copy Settings
---copy Set to Copy buckets to one cluster to another.
-Cannot be used with d, k, l, k or delete.
+--copy Set to Copy buckets from one cluster to another.
+Cannot be used with d, k, l or delete.
 --copyhost <hostName> Specify destination Riak host for *copy* operation --copyhostsfile <clusterNameFile.txt> Specify a file containing Cluster Host Names.
 Req'd
     if a single copyhost not specified.